vladimirnani/DjangoCommands/README.md

-# DjangoCommands for Sublime Text 2
+# DjangoCommands for ST2/ST3

-This tool is a Sublime Text 2 wrapper around django manage.py commands.
+This tool is a Sublime Text wrapper around django manage.py commands.

 With it you can run django commands like runserver, syncdb, migrate and so on from Command Palette.